vegaprotocol/documentation/docs/tutorials/programmatic-trading-basics.md

 Follow the REST documentation to [query the current market depth for the market](../api/rest/data-v2/trading-data-service-get-latest-market-depth).

-There is also a subscription service available using gRPC and GraphQL to give you the market depth data in real time as things change in the market.
+There is also a subscription service available using REST to give you the market depth data in real time as things change in the market.

 ## Send transactions via the Vega Wallet
 To enter transactions into the network, you'll need to use Vega Wallet to encode and send the data packets.
 Every transaction sent to the wallet needs a minimum set of headers.